|KUCA, THIBAUD - Auburn University|

 Publication Type: Peer Reviewed Journal

-DOI: https://doi.org/10.3389/fmicb.2018.01109 Interpretive Summary: Bovine viral diarrhea virus (BVDV) is a ubiquitous pathogen of cattle, causing disease that ranges from subclinical to severe acute hemorrhagic syndrome.
+Interpretive Summary: Bovine viral diarrhea virus (BVDV) is a ubiquitous pathogen of cattle, causing disease that ranges from subclinical to severe acute hemorrhagic syndrome.
 BVDV is most commonly isolated from cattle but can also cause disease in and be isolated from sheep, goats, deer, camelids and pigs.
 BVDV exist in two forms, cytopathic and noncytopathic.
-When a susceptible animal is infected with a noncytopathic BVDV strain in the first trimester of pregnancy, the fetus can become persistently-infected, and following birth, spread the virus for the remainder of its life.
+When a susceptible animal is infected with a noncytopathic BVDV strain in the first trimester of pregnancy, the fetus can become persistently-infected, and following birth,spread the virus for the remainder of its life.
 The BVDV RNA genome encodes a single large protein.
 This protein is processed to produce the final viral proteins.
 BVDV is also known for rapid rate of genetic change.
 More changes are introduced into the genomic RNA during infections of pregnant animals.
 The enzyme responsible for copying the RNA genomes of these viruses is known to introduce errors at a relatively high rate during the infection process.
 Many of the changes are found in the virus envelope proteins that can resist previous immunity.
 Changes have also been noted that appear to make it possible for BVDV to more efficiently infect species other than cattle.
-This study was conducted to examine the changes that occur in the genomic RNA of BVDV that caused sequential infections in pregnant cattle and sheep.
-The goal was to define changes that occurred in BVDV that may be involved in changing immune characteristics as well as changes that may enhance infection in species other than cattle.
-Sequence analysis of the viruses isolated from infected animals revealed that more changes occurred following infections of sheep than cattle.
-This was most likely due to adaptation to the new host.
-After several sequential infections, the number of changes was reduced.
-These experiments have provided insight into how BVDV adapts to new host and may indicate the source of greatest change.
+This study was conducted to examine the changes that occur in the genomic RNA of BVDV that caused sequential infections in pregnant swine, a surprising non-ruminant host.
+The goal was to define changes that occurred in BVDV that may be involved in changing immune characteristics as well as changes that may enhance infection of pigs.
+Sequence analysis of the viruses isolated from infected piglets revealed that changes occurred in the first pregnant pig infected and that these changes were maintained through following infection cycles.
+This was most likely due to changes that had to occur in adaptation to the new host.
+After several sequential infections, the number of changes was reduced, probably because no further changes enhanced infection of pigs.
+This experiment provided insight into how BVDV adapts to a new host and may indicate the pig as a source of genetic change.